 Alimony – Whether alimony will be awarded, what the amount will be and how long it will last are all decided by the judge based on a number of different factors, such as the financial ability of the paying spouse, the needs and ability of the receiving spouse, the length of the marriage, the contributions each spouse made to the marriage, the standard of living established in the marriage, and more.
 Whether you are seeking alimony or being asked to pay, we can help make sure that your position is listened to and that you are not taken advantage of in any award of spousal support or maintenance.

-Get Help Today with Your Stuart, Fort Pierce & Port St. Lucie Divorce or Child Custody Dispute
+Get Help Today with Your Port St. Lucie Divorce or Child Custody Dispute

 Divorce is never easy, but the legal process does not have to make it harder than it already is.
 Seek caring and dedicated legal assistance to help you through your family law matter with dignity and respect, with your rights protected and your best interests promoted.
-In Port St. Lucie, Fort Pierce and Stuart, call the experienced divorce lawyers at Eighmie Law Firm at 772-905-8692.
+Call the experienced Port St. Lucie divorce lawyers at Eighmie Law Firm at 772-905-8692.